-The University of Manchester is the proud home of the second Confucius Institute in the UK, a partnership between the University of Manchester, the Office of Chinese Language Council International (Hanban) and Beijing Normal University.
+The University of Manchester is the proud home of the second Confucius Institute in the UK, a partnership between The University of Manchester, the Office of Chinese Language Council International (Hanban) and Beijing Normal University.
 The Institute received its approval from Hanban in July 2005 and was formally launched in October 2006.

-In addition to providing Mandarin language teaching and teacher training the Confucius Institute also delivers a rich programme of events to promote the understanding of Chinese culture and contemporary China.
+In addition to providing Mandarin language teaching and teacher training, the Confucius Institute also delivers a rich programme of events to promote the understanding of Chinese culture and contemporary China.